 2. VR Testing Methods

 Trial and Error approach

 Virtuality reality apps are based on Reality.
 So, it relies on human perception.
-It means – detecting bugs, glitches, issues with the app; the “reality” aspect is subjective to that individual.
+It means – detecting bugs, glitches, and issues with the app; the “reality” aspect is subjective to that individual.
 It also means that testing results will vary from person to person.
-The best way is to test the behaviour of the application through testing tools.
+The best way is to test the application's behaviour through testing tools.

 Dedicated testing tools like the SteamVR performance tool ease the process of testing.

 The recording sessions offer a better understanding of the view and human –interaction with Reality.
 It gives deep insight into debugging.
 It can be shown to the people outside to get the necessary help.
 Sometimes, the bugs or glitches.
 Letting other testers see the recording sessions will allow you to spot errors in later stages.

 There are aspects of virtual reality apps that testing tools have drawn better results.
 Automated testing tools are helpful in UI tests and performance tests.
 The existing tools in the market boast the testing phase and ensure the quality of your VR app.